qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 - Creates a network adapter in the VM
 - Deletes a VM network adapter
 - Returns the IP address of a VM

-Note: The last one doesn't work with all my VMs so it would need debugging.

 ## :white_check_mark: VM Power Management 2/2
 Complete! :tada: